VR-25/acc/README.md

 # Reset battery stats after pausing charging.

 # reset_batt_stats_on_unplug (rbsu) #
-# Reset battery stats if the charger has been unplugged for 10 seconds.
+# Reset battery stats if the charger has been unplugged for a few seconds.

+# reset_batt_stats_on_plug (rbspl) #
+# Reset battery stats if the charger has been plugged for a few seconds.

 # charging_switch (s) #
 # If unset, acc cycles through its database and sets the first working switch/group that disables charging.